jonny5532/wsgo/README.md

 Due to the Python Global Interpreter Lock (GIL), only one thread can run at a time, so a single process cannot use more than one core.
 If you start wsgo with the `--processes <n>` option, then `n` processes will be started, each with a full set of threads.
 The listening socket has `SO_REUSEPORT` set so that multiple processes can bind to the same address and will share the incoming request stream.

-The most appropriate number of threads will depend on your application.
-An app that makes lots of disk or network accesses will likely be IO bound and benefit from multiple threads, as useful work can be done whilst some threads are blocked waiting for IO to complete.
-However an app that is primarily CPU bound would be better with fewer threads, as more threads will incur unnecessary context switches and cache misses for little benefit.

-Threads carry some overhead - at least 8mb RAM per thread for the stack, as well as any thread-local resources such as open database connections.
-Beware of hitting MySQL's 150 or PostgreSQL's 100 default maximum connections.
+The most appropriate number of threads or processes will depend on your application[^1].

 ## Timeouts